Bea Nettles: Harvest of Memory

 Bea Nettles: Harvest of Memory is co-organized by the George Eastman Museum and the Sheldon Art Galleries, St. Louis.

-Generously supported by the Rubens Family Foundation and made possible in part by a grant from the National Endowment for the Humanities.
+Generously supported by the Rubens Family Foundation and Susan and Nathan Robfogel, and made possible in part by a grant from the National Endowment for the Arts.

 The exhibition will be on display at two additional venues: